awesomephant/blog/_posts/2017-08-27-dissertation.md

 ## Initial Construction

 While the Dessau government was looking for a pragmatic solution to a housing shortage, Gropius saw an opportunity to test ideas on archiectural language, construction technology and organisation on a large scale.
+The experimental natue of Torten was reinforced in 1928 when Gropius received federal grants to carry out tests regarding different contruction methods and materials.
 Torten was as much a pragmatic response to a housing shortage as it was a test-environment for Bauhaus ideas - this contradiction became apparent almost immediately after initial construction.

-The more fundamental conflict gets to our question: The governing thought at the Bauhaus in the late 1920s was one of collectivism.
-By embracing mass-production

-In this context it is worth pointing out the contradiction between Gropius' distinctly modernist visual language (flat roofs, exposed construction, steel window frames) and the overall conception of the estate, which follows the concept of the garden city.
-The notion of the garden city was first proposed by Ebeneezer Howard in 1889, and runs somewhat contrary to the idea of the minimum dwelling as suggeste by Teige.
-Rather than "rationalising" (i.e. centralising) food production in "kitchen factories that could feed 10.000" (Teige, p?), the garden city is based on the idea of individual self-sufficiency for each family.
+In this context it is also worth pointing out the contradiction between Gropius' distinctly modernist visual language (flat roofs, exposed construction, steel window frames) and the overall conception of the estate, which follows the concept of the garden city.
+The notion of the garden city was first proposed by Ebeneezer Howard in 1889, and runs somewhat contrary to the idea of the minimum dwelling as referenced by Gropius.
+Rather than "rationalising" food production in "kitchen factories that could feed 10.000" (Teige, p?), the garden city is based on the idea of individual self-sufficiency for each family.
 In Torten this takes the form of a 400 square metre garden attached to each dwelling.
-In addition, Gropius opted for specialised dry toilets (even though Torten was attached to the sewer network) to generate fertilizer for the garden.
+In addition, Gropius opted for specialised dry toilets (even though Torten was attached to the sewer network) to generate garden fertilizer.

+Another idea Gropius adopted from garden is that of mirrored floor plans.
+By positioning doors and windows at oppsing edges of the facade, Gropius is able to effectively blur the line between units.
+Rather than a row of identical houses, this creates the effect of a continuous band - a "conveyor belt for living" to adopt Le Corbusier's well-knwon phrase.

 ## Alterations in the 1920s